 Whether in containers or in the ground, at some point your veggies start looking tired.
 Sometimes they are past their prime and their usefulness is done and other times they just need a little help.
 Here are some of my tips for keeping your veggies happy and productive.

 1. Get the right fertilizer and use it!

 Veggies are heavy feeders because we are harvesting pounds of “fruit” off of them frequently.
 Just as our bodies need fuel to keep us going, so do plants and even more so, veggies.
-I faithfully use organic fertilizers in my garden, particularly Gardner & Bloome Tomato, Vegetable and Herb fertilizer.
+I faithfully use organic fertilizers in my garden, particularly Bumper Crop Tomato and Vegetable food.
 I don’t just apply fertilizer either.
 I use Steve Goto’s (The Tomato King) recommended method of Lasagna Gardening.
-In his seminar at The Greenery this spring, he recommended applying 1/4″ of worm castings then organic fertilizer (as recommended on the package) and topped off by 1/2″ of compost or Gardner & Bloome Harvest Supreme.
-I have changed to this method for my entire garden this year, even in containers, and the difference is night and day!
+In his seminar at The Greenery in Spring of 2015, he recommended applying 1/4″ of worm castings then organic fertilizer (as recommended on the package) and topped off by 1/2″ of compost or Bumper Crop Planting Mix .
+I have since changed to this method for my entire garden, even in containers, and the difference is night and day!
 He recommended feeding veggies in containers using this method every month while in ground every other month.
 In some cases I have stretched my feedings to every 3 months in the ground but as soon as I see a decline in plant health, I fertilize.

 2. Successive plantings